-As noted above, the State's Adopted Budget was significantly better for San Francisco than the Governor's Proposed Budget which had been previously analyzed and discussed in the Three-Year Budget Projection, dated March 21, 2005, and the Controller's Discussion of the Mayor's Fiscal Year 2005-06 Proposed Budget, dated June 15, 2005.
-These reports are available at Controller's website at www.sfgov.org/controller.
-(These reports are not incorporated by reference herein.)
-As a point of comparative reference, the Governor's Proposed Budget, released on January 10, 2005, included a total General Fund impact of \$46.5 million.
+For fiscal year 2005-06, the Governor's Proposed Budget, released on January 10, 2005, includes a total General Fund impact of \$46.5 million.
 Of the \$46.5 million, discretionary revenues represent \$25.2 million, which is attributed to ERAF III impact to the City's General Fund for fiscal year 2005-06.
 The remaining \$21.3 million is programmatic revenue.
 The largest component of that \$21.3 million is \$12.3 million related to In-Home Supportive Services reductions.

 The Governor's May Revise was released on May 13, 2005.
-The City was slated to benefit from some increases in State funding to the City, predominantly one time in nature as related to a 50.0% early repayment of the vehicle license fee gap loan.
-Additionally, the May Revise included positive impacts related to Proposition 42 funding (transportation funding).
+City staff will be working with the Board of Supervisors and the Mayor to analyze the May Revise and its impacts on the City's General Fund as part of the City's annual budget process.
+Based upon a preliminary review, the May Revise includes some increases in State funding to the City, predominantly one time in nature as related to the early repayment of the vehicle license fee gap loan.
+Additionally, the May Revise also appears to include positive impacts related to Proposition 42 funding (transportation funding).
+The City's review of the May Revise is ongoing and in any case no assurance can be given that the final budget enacted by the State will reflect all of the proposals contained in the Governor's proposed budget.